slowmonkey/bendatBasketballStatsSite/README.md

 # Known bugs / TODO

-## BUG: When filtering tables by minimum number of games the row styling is not updated.

-When the dropdown to filter minimum number of games is set to a value other than All the table row styling doesn't update to show an alternating row background for an easier read.

 ## TODO: Leaderboard totals

 ## TODO: Year compliant so that other years data can be imported

-## TODO: Labels for the drop down boxes.

 ## TODO: Default sort indicator